pradeephubgit/appsignal-docs/source/nodejs/instrumentation/instrumentation.html.md

 const childSpan = tracer.createSpan(undefined, rootSpan);
 ```

 After a `Span` is created, you can begin adding data to it using methods on the `Span` object. `ChildSpan`s and `RootSpan`s share the same interface.
+After you are done instrumenting the block of code you need to [close](#closing-a-span) the span.

 ### Configuring a `Span`